Black Bean Brownies

 To freeze baked brownies, you’ll need to allow them to cool first.
 Next, you’ll want to remove your brownies from the pan and then wrap them unsliced either in aluminum foil or plastic wrapping.
 You can freeze this for up to three months.

+Yep!
 Remove your brownies from the freezer and allow them to thaw at room temperature before reheating them in the oven at 350ºF for five minutes.
 If you want to eat your brownies immediately, you can also microwave them straight from the freezer in 15-second intervals until they are warm and soft.

-🍪 More Gluten Free Desserts
+More Gluten Free Desserts You Might Love

 Black Bean Brownies Recipe